 As we’ve done with many of our recent sheds, we built this pub shed on a wood floor supported by treated 6x6s.
 But you could substitute a concrete slab or provide footings or another type of support for the floor joists.

-Start by laying out the perimeter of the shed, either with stakes and a string line, or with a rectangle built with 2x4s to represent the outside edges of the 12 x 16-ft. floor.
-Now measure in 8-3/4 in. from the short sides and drive stakes to mark the center of the trenches.
+Start by laying out the perimeter of the shed.
+Use stakes and a string line, or a rectangle built with 2x4s to represent the outside edges of the 12- x 16-ft. floor.
+Now measure in 8-3/4-in. from the short sides and drive stakes to mark the center of the trenches.
 Drive a third pair of stakes to mark the center beam.

 2. Square the Floor Frame